Hassler Whitney: Research

 The singularities in low dimension of smooth mappings, later to come to prominence in the work of René Thom, were also first studied by Whitney.

-In his book Geometric Integration Theory he gives a theoretical basis for Stokes' theorem applied with singularities on the boundary: later, his work on such topics inspired the researches of Jenny Harrison.
+In his book Geometric Integration Theory he gives a theoretical basis for Stokes' theorem applied with singularities on the boundary:.
+Later, his work on such topics inspired the research of Jenny Harrison.

 These aspects of Whitney's work have looked more unified, in retrospect and with the general development of singularity theory.
 Whitney's purely topological work (Stiefel–Whitney class, basic results on vector bundles) entered the mainstream more quickly.

 Teaching

 In 1967, he became involved full-time in educational problems, especially at the elementary school level.

 He spent many years in classrooms, both teaching mathematics and observing how it is taught.
 He spent four months teaching pre-algebra mathematics to a classroom of seventh graders and conducted summer courses for teachers.
 He traveled widely to lecture on the subject in the United States and abroad.
 He worked toward removing mathematical anxiety, which he felt leads young pupils to avoid mathematics.
 Whitney spread the ideas of teaching mathematics to students in ways that relate the content to their own lives as opposed to teaching them rote memorization.